 Before you may measure your marketing performance, you’d wish to line goals, so you’ll be ready to measure your progress correctly.
 Your goals should be SMART goals.
 SMART stands for:

 - Specific: Make your goals sufficiently detailed.

-- Measurable: Include particular numbers that you simply can measure.
+- Measurable: Include particular numbers that you can simply measure.

 - Attainable: Set goals that you just can reasonably achieve.

 - Relevant: Ensure your goals support your overall business objectives.

 - Timely: Set a deadline for completing your goals.

 For example, “gaining new leads” isn’t a wise goal.
 A wise version of that goal would be “increase the number of leads gained per month to 100 by the highest of the quarter.” you’d want to appreciate different purposes depending on the character of your business and your broader business objectives.
 Some plans you will want to line include increasing: